 Catch up super contributions

-From 1 July 2018, people can make “carry-forward” concessional super contributions if they have a total superannuation balance of less than $500,000.
-People can access their unused concessional contributions caps on a rolling basis for five years.
+If you haven’t made maximum annual super contributions in any year from 2019 onward, you can make “carry-forward” concessional super contributions if you have a total superannuation balance of less than $500,000.
+You can access their unused concessional contributions caps on a rolling basis for five years.
 Amounts carried forward that have not been used after five years will expire.